What Are Dyssomnias? Characteristics, Types, Causes and Treatment

 The International Classification of Sleep Disorders (ICSD) distinguishes three large groups of sleep disorders: dyssomnia, parasomnias (psychological disorders that occur during sleep), and psychiatric sleep disorders.

-In the case of dyssomnias, we’re talking about disorders that take quality and quantity from our sleep.
-In addition, they alter the schedule of the same and interfere in our life, causing us discomfort.
+In the case of dyssomnias, we’re talking about disorders that lessen the quality and quantity of our sleep.
+In addition, they alter our routine and interfere considerably in our lives, causing us discomfort.